-If your child has an ASD, it is important to know that the Department recognises it is unlikely a single approach will meet the needs of all children with ASD, and that flexible approaches are required.
+The Department works with educational settings in Victoria to offer an autism friendly environment and support all children on the autism spectrum in all aspects of their learning and development.
+It is important to know that the Department recognises it is unlikely a single approach will meet the needs of all children and young people on the autism spectrum, and that flexible approaches are required.

 Essential elements that guide these flexible approaches include: